 The olive is one of the earliest domesticated trees and people have been using its products for over eight thousand years.
 Over time its popularity has increased, and today’s olive crops blanket more land than any other fruit.
 It is a universal symbol of peace and reconciliation and the records of civilization are rife with stories of its power and influence.
 Homer calls olive oil liquid gold in the Odyssey.
 In the bible a branch of the olive tree is brought to Noah to signify the end of the flood.
 The Quran praises it as a precious fruit.

 The olive tree flourishes where most other crops fail, in arid rocky soil common throughout the Mediterranean.
 Some of the most important empires in shaping the modern world – the Phoenicians, the Greeks, the Romans, and the Spanish – all ruled from lands bathed in the dappled shade of the olive tree.
 Due to its many important uses, olive oil was traded heavily and became a form of currency in some regions.
 The olive allowed agricultural towns to flourish in landscapes where little else could be grown.
-It also enabled artisans, tradesmen and writers to labour long into the evenings using olive-oil fueled lanterns, thereby increasing productivity.
+It also enabled artisans, tradesmen and writers to labour long into the evenings using olive-oil fuelled lanterns, thereby increasing productivity.

 While the olive played a significant role historically, its importance has not diminished in modern times.
 In fact, demand is now higher than ever as people learn more about its health, cosmetic and culinary benefits.
 High demand has created the world’s most corrupt food industry.
-False labeling, inaccurate classification, and shoddy production are some of the less serious offenses.
-Others, fueled by greed and the opportunity for quick riches, have gone so far as to create counterfeit oils using a concoction of chemicals and industrial lubricants.
+False labelling, inaccurate classification, and shoddy production are some of the less serious offences.
+Others, fuelled by greed and the opportunity for quick riches, have gone so far as to create counterfeit oils using a concoction of chemicals and industrial lubricants.
 While the result can taste remarkably like olive oil, the health consequences can be deadly as demonstrated in Spain, where in 1982 almost 1,000 people died and 100,000 fell ill from ingesting a poisonous cocktail sold as olive oil.

 The story of the olive is irresistible.
 It is rife with crime, steeped in history, and touted as one of the miracle health products of our era.